 Well-Built and Affordable

 The Creality Open Source CR-10 3D Printer also eats up filaments easily.
-It handles TPU and PLAs quite well with a little bit of spool tangling on the PLA side.
+It handles TPU and PLAs quite well with only a little bit of spool tangling on the PLA side.
 This machine also produces modest prints for a semi-assembled machine, but with the right tweaks, you're sure to get awesome results.
-It's hackable and can be modded with different parts to produce a better printing result.
+It's hackable and can be modded with different parts to produce better printing results.

-The machine has its downsides though.
+This machine has its downsides, though.
 For instance, it doesn't seem to do well with materials that require consistent temperatures, such as ABS, and the print bed also takes time to get heated up.
-However, putting these annoyances aside, this 3D printer can easily become your daily driver.
+However, putting these annoyances aside, this 3D printer could easily become your daily driver.

 8. ANYCUBIC Mega-S New 3D Printer

 The Anycubic Mega-S New 3D Printer is a cheap 3D printer that offers an incredible print quality at a low price point.
 Serving as an upgrade to the i3 Mega, this machine comes with many enhancements that make it a worthy contender on this list of best 3D printers under $500.
-It comes with the same design and sturdy all-metal frame the i3 is known for.
-Both the design and frame are an important part of why it produces great print quality.
-Unlike the i3 though, the Mega-S has its name inscribed on its forehead.
+It comes with the same design and sturdy all-metal frame that the i3 is known for.
+Both the design and frame play an important part in helping it produce great quality prints.
+Unlike the i3, though, the Mega-S has its name inscribed on its face.

-Sitting in the $300 price point, this machine comes with some new upgrades that aren't featured on the i3, such as filament run-out detection and power recovery loss.
-It also features a spool holder that's suspended on the side of the machine as well as a new filament sensor placement that helps enhance usability.
+Sitting around the $300 price point, this machine comes with some new upgrades that aren't featured on the i3, such as filament run-out detection and power loss recovery.
+It also features a spool holder suspended on the side of the machine as well as a new filament sensor placement that helps enhance usability.

 The extruder is now compatible with materials like TPU and users can now enjoy WiFi connectivity as well as automatic calibration.
-If you're a beginner who doesn't want to mount a spool holder or filament sensor, or an intermediate creator looking to experiment with flexible materials like TPU, the Mega-S is one of the most ideal 3D printers you can buy.
+If you're a beginner who doesn't want to mount a spool holder or filament sensor, or an intermediate creator looking to experiment with flexible materials like TPU, the Mega-S is one of the most ideal 3D printers you can buy for the price.

 9. FlashForge Adventurer 3 Lite FDM 3D Printer

 Quiet and super easy to use, this printer features a removable print bed that also allows prints to pop off when the process is completed.
-And since the print bed is heated, you can use materials other than PLA to make your prints.
+And since the print bed is heated, you can also use materials other than PLA for your projects.

 10. Monoprice Voxel 3D Printer

-Monoprice is one of the largest forces in the budget 3D printing industry.
-They provide some of the market's top printers, including the Monoprice Select Mini up in our review.
-The brand tends to focus on two main factors when making their products; usability and affordability.
+Monoprice is one of the largest players in the budget 3D printing industry.
+They provide some of the market's top printers, including the Monoprice Select Mini further up in our review.
+The brand tends to focus on two main factors when making their products: usability and affordability.
 These two factors apply to both the Voxel and the Select Mini printers, which is why they are some of our top picks for the best 3D printer under 500 bucks.
-Endowed with WiFi connectivity, the Monoprice Voxel features an intuitive LCD screen and a simple installation process that allows you to be up and running in minutes.
+Endowed with WiFi connectivity, the Monoprice Voxel features an intuitive LCD screen and a simple installation process that allows it to get up and running in minutes.

-Although this machine shares many similarities with the FlashForge Adventurer 3, it manages to stand out, differentiating itself from other cheap printers on the market.
-The Monoprice Voxel comes with a 150 x 150mm build volume, which is ideal for creating moderately sized prints.
-The build plate is flexible as it allows you to remove your prints without using any sharp tools.
-You get built-in LEDs that illuminate the insides and the clear plastic sides allow you to see what your machine is up to.
+Although this machine shares many similarities with the FlashForge Adventurer 3, it manages to stand out and differentiate itself from other cheap printers on the market.
+The Monoprice Voxel comes with a 150 x 150 x 150mm build volume, which is ideal for creating moderately-sized prints.
+The build plate is flexible and allows you to remove your prints without using any sharp tools.
+You get built-in LEDs that illuminate the inside and the clear plastic sides allow you to see what your machine is up to.